karan-deep/istio-gateway/README.md

 ## Rate Limiting

-- Istio provides rate-limiting via Envoy to limit network traffic to prevent users from exhausting system resources
+- Istio provides rate-limiting via Envoy to limit network traffic to prevent users from exhausting system resources.

 **Global Rate limit Configuration is applied for our entire service mesh.
-Our /api can be accessed 5 times within one minute which will be refilled/renew.**
+Our /api can be accessed 5 times within one minute which will be refilled/renewed.**

 > ``` curl -IH "Host:asset-management.com" http://asset-management.com/api ```